TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-27-web-application-authentication-with-nginx-keycloak-oauth2-proxy.md

 We then replace `TOKEN_GOES_HERE` with a token that we've copied from our example apps logs or headers and execute the script with `ruby main.rb` (after having run `bundle install` etc).

+Note that by default the tokens issued by Keycloak have a 1 minute expiry, so you have to be quick copying and pasting them into this script.

 The output will be the decoded token as a ruby map.
 So in a full web application (e.g. a Rails or Sinatra app), we could make decisions based on the groups the user is a member of or display to the user their currently logged in email address.

-Note that by default the tokens issued by Keycloak have a 1 minute expiry, so you have to be quick copying and pasting them into this script.

-## Limiting access to certain groups

-- @TODO See if it's possible to limit to groups using the OIDC provider